neufeld/AXIOME3/README.md

 python 16S_pipeline.py Run_All --local-scheduler
 ```

-When it's done running, your screen should look something like this
+When it's done running, your screen should look something like this (takes some time to run)

 ```
 ===== Luigi Execution Summary =====